 How many e-learning courses exist on the globe, right now?
 Thousands?
 Millions?
-No-one actually knows.
-But we can at least know, for example, that a large university may have a few thousands of courses.

-And we also can know that a MOOC of the type Coursera is likely to have at least about 2000 courses.
+But we can at least know that a large university may have a few thousands of courses in their original portfolio.
+We also can know that a MOOC of the type Coursera is likely to have at least about 2000 courses.

-A reasonable guess can be that in any case the MOOC world has at least 10,000 courses.
-And that is only the MOOCs.
-The world of E-learning is far bigger than the sum of all MOOCs.
+A reasonable estimation can then be that in the MOOC world there are at least 10,000 courses.
+And that´s only the MOOCs.

-We know that the whole world of E-learning has jumped a few steps forward.
+We know that the whole world of E-learning has jumped a few steps forward due to Corona.
 We know that the number of digital courses available online has increased significantly.
 Nearly all universities have for instance gone digital.
-At this moment thousands and thousands of more courses have become digital.
+At this moment thousands and thousands of courses have become digital.
 With 25 000 universities on the planet and 2000 courses each, it would actually result in the mind blowing number 50 000 000 courses – just as a mind stretcher.

-We also know that a lot of people that at this very moment happen to stumble on E-learning for the first time, and happen to stumble on one of these poor courses, will draw the conclusion that e-learning is terrible.
+So, we also know that a lot of people that at this very moment happen to stumble on E-learning for the first time, and happen to stumble on one of the poor courses, will draw the conclusion that e-learning is terrible.

 The thing is this…

 The point is that the margin for a course that has upwards of one million students is great, even huge.
 At the same time: a cost that was low already from the start, will become lower pretty soon.

 Suppose you are a teacher right now who does a “pretty good” course and who has maybe a million students and who pays the amount I mentioned: what is the surplus used for?